stevedonovan/gentle-intro/readme.md

 ## A Gentle Introduction To Rust

-The aim of this tutorial is to take you a place where you can read and write enough Rust to fully appreciate the excellent learning resources available online, in particular [The Book](https://doc.rust-lang.org/stable/book/).
+The aim of this tutorial is to take you to a place where you can read and write enough Rust to fully appreciate the excellent learning resources available online, in particular [The Book](https://doc.rust-lang.org/stable/book/).
 It's an opportunity to _try before you buy_, and get enough feeling for the